Pathaan/Finance_Advisor_AI/README.md

 By combining advanced AI agents through the Agno framework with a sleek, interactive UI, LionVest AI transforms complex financial data into actionable strategies—enabling users to make confident, research-backed decisions in a dynamic market environment.

 # Agno + Gemini Agents in the Financial Domain: Redefining Intelligent Finance
-In today’s fast-evolving financial ecosystem, where data complexity, market volatility, and decision speed converge, the integration of intelligent agent-based systems is revolutionizing the way institutions approach analysis, forecasting, and investment strategy.
+In today’s fast-evolving financial ecosystem, where data complexity, market volatility, and decision speed converge, the integration of intelligent agent-based systems is revolutionising the way institutions approach analysis, forecasting, and investment strategy.
 Two key innovations leading this transformation are Agno, a multi-agent orchestration framework, and Gemini, Google’s advanced large language model (LLM).
 When combined, they enable powerful, specialized AI agents tailored to meet the unique challenges of the finance domain.

 # What is Agno?
 Agno is a modular, developer-friendly framework for creating, orchestrating, and managing multi-agent AI systems.
 Unlike traditional monolithic models, Agno allows you to build task-specific agents that can reason, collaborate, and use tools to solve complex problems.
 Agents in Agno are modular — each one with a defined role (like a researcher, summarizer, analyst, or strategist), and can communicate with other agents or external tools like APIs, databases, or LLMs.